-Office Online will do some basic validation (e.g. confirm the file really has the
+Office for the web will do some basic validation (e.g. confirm the file really has the

 .wopitestextension) and then return a JSON-formatted array of test URLs.

 Hosts should then make a GET request to each test URL.
-Office Online will run the specified test and return results in a simple JSON object.
+Office for the web will run the specified test and return results in a simple JSON object.
 No changes to the URL are needed; the necessary parameters are included already on the URL returned from the validation application.

 This is intended for automated use.
 For example, a host may wish to run this validation as part of rolling out new versions of their WOPI host.